 Round 2, with egg whites separated:

-To “devil” the pasta (I don’t really know that I’m using that correctly) mix the egg yolk with the mayo, greek yogurt and mustard in a small bowl.
+To “devil” the pasta (I don’t really know that I’m using that correctly), mix the egg yolk with the mayonnaise, greek yogurt and dijon mustard in a small bowl.
 Chop up the egg whites and mix those in separately.

-No matter which way you make it, same ingredients and mostly same taste.
+No matter which way you make it, it has the same ingredients and mostly same taste.
 Just a matter of how well the ingredients mix in together!

 I like a lot of crunch with my egg salad, so personally I think celery and red onion are really important here.